wolfgang-99/Amazon-price-tracting-bot/README.md

 # Amazon-price-tracting-bot
-This helps to get u price of an when item when it reaches a specific prize alter u set It use the webscrapping
+This helps to get u price of an when item when it reaches a specific prize alter you set.
+It use the webscrapping.
+It gives you alter as an Email